What is a sub-processor under GDPR

 Service disruptions affect data availability and business operations, potentially preventing organisations from fulfilling their obligations to data subjects and business partners.

-Vendor lock-in situations complicate data portability and contract termination, making it difficult to switch providers when compliance issues arise or business needs change.
+Vendor lock-in complicates data portability and contract termination, making it difficult to switch providers when compliance issues arise or business needs change.

-Documentation of sub-processor selection criteria and approval processes provides audit trails for regulatory reviews and helps demonstrate the organisation’s commitment to data protection by design and by default.
+Documentation of sub-processor selection criteria and approval processes provides audit trails for regulatory reviews and supports data protection by design and by default.

-Privacy notices to data subjects must clearly explain the involvement of sub-processors in data processing, including the types of sub-processors used and how individuals can exercise their rights throughout the processing chain.
+Privacy notices to data subjects must clearly explain the involvement of sub-processors in data processing, including the types of sub-processors used and how individuals can exercise their rights.

-Data Processing Agreements (DPAs) must be properly executed and maintained, with all amendments and updates tracked to ensure that current versions accurately reflect the actual processing relationships.
+Data Processing Agreements (DPAs) must be properly executed and maintained, with all amendments and updates tracked to ensure current versions accurately reflect actual processing relationships.

 Compliance evidence, including sub-processor notifications and controller responses, should be archived systematically to support regulatory investigations and demonstrate good faith efforts to maintain transparency.